Credit Card Icon

 • Limit Screen Time: If your irritation stems from digital eye strain, remember to take regular breaks from screens.
 This can help minimize fatigue and dryness.

 Additionally, be aware that some forms of conjunctivitis can be highly contagious.
 Practicing proper infection control is essential to prevent spreading the condition.
-Symptoms of dry eye, such as an irritated eye that feels like something is in it, along with a stinging or burning sensation, scratchy feeling, and excessive tearing, may also contribute to your discomfort.
+Symptoms of dry eye, such as a stinging or burning sensation, scratchy feeling, and excessive tearing, may also contribute to your discomfort.

 For ongoing problems, consider exploring advanced treatment options available at Northwest Eye, including LipiFlow® and Restasis®.
 These solutions can provide lasting comfort and assist you in managing your symptoms effectively, ensuring you maintain optimal eye comfort.